-U.S. Representative
+U.S. Representative 21st District

-Over the last weekend I had firsthand the space program and PASTRIES 201 Ave.
+Over the last weekend I had The main trouble with going the opportunity to study at firsthand the space program and PASTRIES.
+201 Ave.
 J. 47-4tc was astonished and proud once more at the amazing achievement of American technology in sending man to the moon.
 This extraordinary achievement required strong executive leadership, a firm national committment, and the cooperative efforts of American business and labor.
 The undertaking took less than ten years, and achieved what few of us at the start thought possible.

-I believe that it is now time for America to launch a similar effort to provide for the energy we will need to allow us to continue to improve our standard of living and to maintain our position of world leadership.
+I believe that it is now time for America to launch a similar effort to provide for the energy we will need to soap that wipes out a dirty look. allow us to continue to improve our standard of living and to maintain our position of world leadership.
 I will be writing more about how your government is working to assist in meeting our future energy needs, as I have been appointed to those committees in the Congress most concerned with meeting America's energy requirements.
 At this time, I would make only these few observations.
-(1) America today consumes 21 times the energy it did in 1950, (2) Our energy consumption has been increasing much faster than either our population or our discovery of additional reserves.
-(3) Whereas we spent \$3 billion on foreign oil in 1970. we spent \$24 billion on foreign oil in 1974, (4) It takes several years from planning to completion to provide for new additional sources of energy.
+(1) America today consumes $2\frac{1}{2}$ times the energy it did in 1950.
+(2) Our energy consumption has been increasing much faster than either our population or our discovery of additional reserves.
+(3) Whereas we spent \$3 billion on foreign oil in 1970, we spent \$24 billion on foreign oil in 1974.
+(4) It takes several years from planning to completion to provide for new additional sources of energy.
 That means that in the next few

 The newspapers may be talking of possible tax cuts and short-term moves to stimulate the economy, but the real task for Americans over the years ahead will be to find the means of fueling the economy of this great nation, and of maintaining a strong competitive, innovative economic system.
-That will require cooperation and ingenuity of all Americans, But I am convinced that if we could put a man on the moon in ten years, we can solve the energy needs of this nation.
+That will require cooperation and ingenuity of all Americans.
+But I am convinced that if we could put a man on the moon in ten years, we can solve the energy needs of this nation.